Can We Live Without Trees? How Our Worst Fears Are Becoming Reality

 Although 3,600 years is a long time, running out of oxygen seems like moving in the wrong direction.

-Planting trees is one of the best solutions available to solve the problem since they absorb carbon dioxide and release oxygen.
-(To see a full list of tree planting organizations click here).
+Carbon offset tree planting is one of the best solutions available to solve the problem since trees absorb carbon dioxide and release oxygen.
 But, by continually destroying our forests, it produces the opposite effect, releasing that sequestered carbon dioxide back into the atmosphere and actually consuming breathable oxygen.

 Trees Help Us Breathe (How Much Oxygen Does A Tree Produce?)